 Why should you be recording health and disease data?

 Health and disease are an ever increasing cost on Irish cattle farms.
-Recent work by ICBF and Teagasc has indicated substantial genetic variation in health and disease traits For example; new work by Teagasc indicated a heritability of 18% for TB incidence and 5% for mastitis incidence.
+Recent work by ICBF and Teagasc has indicated substantial genetic variation in health and disease traits.
+For example; new work by Teagasc indicated a heritability of 18% for TB incidence and 5% for mastitis incidence.
 This indicates that improvement by genetic means is possible.
 Until reliable data becomes available for a number of health and disease events we will not be able to address the genetics behind them.

 This program is designed to capture on farm health and disease events as they’re happening.
 By capturing data on farm in real-time we will generate a large volume of good quality data that will go towards creating a health index in the future which can be used to identify superior sires and mating.
 Only after good quality data is collected can we start working on helping farmers have a healthier herd.
+Click here to get more details on recording health and disease and to get templates to record health and disease events on your farm.

 Why does the ICBF want this data?